ChefYeshpal/webapp-farmingsim/README.md

     - [ ] Time progression
 - [ ] Some seasons?
     - UI should be kinda based on them?
-- [ ] Ability to buy neighbouring land
+- [x] Ability to buy neighbouring land
-    - [ ] Considering the game container would be divided into 9 parts, and user has initially only 1 part
+    - [x] Considering the game container would be divided into 9 parts, and user has initially only 1 part
+    - [x] Can use arrow keys to navigate land purchase
+    - [x] Hotkey for land perch start (`b`)
 - [ ] Seasonal crop variation
     - [ ] if they plant the wrong crop in the wrong season then crop can fail
     - [ ] Check how to do this though...